jlord/sheetsee.js/docs/sheetsee-tables.md

 ## Your Template

 Your template is the mockup of what you'd like your table to look like and what content it should show.
 The style is up to you!
-It is an HTML template inside of `<script>` tags.
+It is an HTML template inside of `<script>` tags. **The id of the template should be the same as the HTML placeholder it corresponds to but with "_template" on the end.
+Unless you're using one template, for multiple divs, in which case, you'll pass in the template name in the options of `makeTable()`**

 ### Sorting